 Equinor respects your right to manage your personal affairs and investments.
-However, a conflict of interest may occur when your personal interests and Equinor's interests are different and this may interfere with your ability to make the right decision for Equinor.
+However, a conflict of interest may occur when your personal interests and Equinor's interests are different, and this may interfere with your ability to make the right decision for Equinor.
 We expect you to always act in the best interest of Equinor when you are representing the company.
 You should avoid situations with actual, potential or perceived conflict of interest.

-- Do not work in connection with any Equinor or Equinor related transaction, procurement, contract award or other matter in which you have, or a related party has a financial interest.
-A related party means your partner, close relative or any other person with whom you or they have close relations. - The same restriction applies where there are other circumstances that undermine trust in your ability to act in the best interest of Equinor. - Be open, disclose and discuss with your leader any actual, potential or perceived conflict of interest.
+- Do not work in connection with any Equinor or Equinor-related transaction, procurement, contract award or other matter in which you have, or a related party has a financial interest.
+A related party means your partner, close relative, or any other person with whom you have close relations. - The same restriction applies where there are other circumstances that undermine trust in your ability to act in the best interest of Equinor. - Ensure you understand what a conflict of interest is, and ensure you have the necessary information to assess it.
+Be open, disclose and discuss with your leader any actual, potential or perceived conflict of interest.
 The leader will then decide whether any measures should be taken, for instance stepping back from the situation that caused the conflict of interest.

-3.3 Directorships and Ownership Interests
+3.3 Directorships, Secondary Employment and Ownership Interests

 We expect you to spend your full working day on Equinor matters.
+Before accepting external directorships, secondary employment or other material assignments, you must obtain prior written consent from your leader's leader or, for employees reporting directly to senior vice president level, or above, your leader.
+Volunteer work and directorships in non-commercial entities held in a private capacity, do not require prior written consent.
+Approved directorships shall be registered in relevant personnel data systems, be kept updated and verified once a year.
+Directorships in Equinor subsidiaries or when representing Equinor in non-controlled companies do not require registration.

-Before accepting external directorships or other material assignments, you must obtain prior written consent from your senior vice president or, for any employees above this level, your leader.
-If you hold directorships on behalf of Equinor, you are not entitled to board remuneration, but if you hold directorships in a private capacity, you may retain any remuneration paid.
+If you hold directorships on behalf of Equinor, you are not entitled to board remuneration, but if you hold directorships where you are not representing Equinor, you may retain any remuneration paid.
 Elected employee representatives on the board of Equinor ASA may receive the remuneration decided by the corporate assembly.